 FAQ schema best practices:

-- Use actual customer questions as FAQ headings
+- Use actual customer or users questions as FAQ headings

 - Provide complete answers within each FAQ item